sreerajazhikode/InvoiceController/README.md

 Do maven clean install using command : mvn clean install

-Build the docker image using command docker build:
--t my-docker-image .
+Build the docker image using command docker build -t my-docker-image .

 Once the image is built, you can run it using the docker run command: docker run -p 8080:8080 my-docker-image